The immune system is our body's first line of defense when it comes to fighting off diseases and infections.

 Exactly why exposure to dirt is beneficial remains a topic of much debate, but researchers suggest that a combination of factors may be at play.
 On the one hand, exposure to trace amounts of pathogens can give the immune system a workout, on the other, exposure to the outdoors may mean children come into contact with more potentially beneficial microorganisms that can support their bodies' own cells in fighting infection.

-Those who are already immunocompromised should seek medical advice before exposing themselves to dirt or other potential sources of infection.
+It goes without saying that anyone who is already immunocompromised should seek medical advice before exposing themselves to dirt or other potential sources of infection.

 As if we needed more reasons to encourage our children to sleep…